When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Douglas Mattress Review Breakdown

-The comfort feel of the Douglas is medium firm, rating as a 6 on the typical firmness scale.
-It is not offered in any other firmness levels.
+The Douglas is medium firm, rating as a 6 on our 10-point firmness scale.
+It’s not offered in any other firmness levels.

 Firmness